Jkrish1011/battleship-waku/circuits2/README.md

-# Sample Hardhat Project
+# Battleship Waku project State Channel Contracts

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.
+This project demonstrates a how state channels can be implemented for a Battleship game which uses zero knowledge proofs to verify the game state, each move and the final win state.

 Try running some of the following tasks: